The Women who make the Outdoor Lab Great

 Phoebe’s daughter Anita has served on the Board of Directors of the Outdoor Lab for years.
 She’s continued to build on her mother’s vision and helped thousands of Arlington families experience the joys of the Outdoor Lab.

 Recently, Anita was interviewed for the Biscuit Mountain Breakdown and shared some of the early history of the Outdoor Lab.
 Click here to listen to podcast “Walking Down Memory Lane.”

-Michele created the Biscuit Mountain Breakdown podcast and interviewed leaders in the field of outdoor education.
+The Biscuit Mountain Breakdown podcast interviews leaders in the field of outdoor education.
 Such as Dr. Kendra Liddicoat who researches memories as outcomes for programs like The Outdoor Lab.
 Learn about how memories are an important feature of what happens at nature centers and how we can use that research to improve our program.
 Click HERE for Podcasts.